 More Effective

-When efficiency is decoupled from effectiveness, we get better at doing things that don’t matter.
+The problem with much productivity advice is that it focuses on efficiency, not effectiveness.
+It can lead you to get better at doing things that don’t matter.
 Which is silly.

 Our efficiency must serve our effectiveness.
-And effectiveness is shockingly simple.
-We freelancers may consider it primarily in two conceptual silos:
+And when it comes to soloism, effectiveness is remarkably simple.
+We may consider it primarily in two conceptual silos:

 Doing the work – Creating positive change, improving the client’s condition, and constantly improving our work product.

-Doing the things that bring the work – Marketing and sales activities that bring us more of the clients we’d love to have.
+Doing the work that brings you the work – Marketing and sales activities that deliver more of the clients we’d love to have.

-If you’re effective at those (and increasingly so), you can do this freelancing thing forever.
+If you’re effective at those two things (and increasingly so), you can do this freelancing thing forever.

 So how do we know if we’re effective at doing the work?
-Especially when, in many cases, the value of our work can’t be measured for weeks or months?
+Especially when, quite often, the value of our work can’t be measured for weeks or months?

 I’ll offer four ways to get a read on your effectiveness at “doing the work”:

-Ask for Testimonials.
-Obviously, quickly receiving a glowing testimonial is a good sign.
-It’s when you don’t receive a testimonial that things are tricky: The client may just be busy, or she may not want to attach her name to a recommendation for your work.
-It’s not rare for it to be the former, but if you’re struggling to get any testimonials at all after several requests, that’s not a great sign.
+Obviously, when the client quickly gives you a glowing testimonial, that’s a good sign.
+It’s when you request, but don’t receive, a testimonial that things are tricky: The client may just be busy, or she may not want to attach her name to a recommendation for your work.
+It’s not rare for it to be the former, but if you’re struggling to get testimonials after several requests, you can take it as a sign that things need improving.

-Follow Up.
 Much of what we do as freelancers is about long-term impact.
 So make a note to follow up with the client after an appropriate amount of time has passed to find out what that impact was.
 Clients are rarely bothered by someone who wants to ensure that their work delivered value.
-Get a specific number if you can: “Matthew’s strategies increased our revenue by 10% over baseline.”
+Try to get a specific outcomes if you can, for example: “Matthew’s strategies increased our revenue by 10% over baseline.”

 As far as “doing the things that bring in the work,” I’ll offer, at the risk of over-simplifying, two key measures:

-Qualified Leads.
 If you’re not getting enough of the right kind of leads every month, quarter or year, your marketing machine needs to be recalibrated.
-It could be your offer, your targeting or your tactics.
+Unfortunately, we soloists often live an a world of limited feedback on our feedback, so it can be difficult to say, “This is exactly what needs fixing.”
+But in my experience, the three primary candidates are:

-Closing Rate.
 If you have sufficient leads but struggle to convert them to clients, it’s worth investing some time in improving your sales abilities.
+Investing in coaching or training can quickly pay for itself.

-Each of the above is worth a post of their own, but that’s the blunt shorthand.
+Each of the above is worth a post of their own, but that’s the summary.
 Remember: As an independent, you are fully responsible for your own sales and marketing.
 You may hate that reality, but that won’t change it.
-So you may as well embrace it.
+So you may as well embrace it – and maybe, I daresay, learn to love it.

 More Connected

 But you have to do it right.
-Merely dropping likes on Twitter or LinkedIn won’t get you to where you want to be.
+Sending context-free LinkedIn connection requests won’t do the trick.
 Your goal is to widen your circle by making real connections, and to deepen your circle by building real relationships.

 There are plenty of people to connect and re-connect with: